alexiglad/ncsa_tutorial/README.md

 		-
 - gh200 env setup
 	- see delta ai docs for pytorch version to install (nightly)
-	- see this for triton install https://drive.google.com/file/d/162mESS9BOXDxWLzj--xRU_D2u1YsEtyc/view
+	- see this for triton install (courtesy of revanth) https://drive.google.com/file/d/162mESS9BOXDxWLzj--xRU_D2u1YsEtyc/view
 		- if doesnt work the first time use setup.py to clean and retry
 	- use loose_requirements
 	- current xformers not compatible with installing triton, so cant do triton